 Retailers comprised principally of grocery stores, convenience stores, and off-sale liquor stores serve as the primary distribution channel for lottery sales to the general public.
-No one retailer accounts for a significant amount of the Nebraska Lottery's sales or accounts receivable.
 Retailers must pay for instant lottery tickets 45 days after activation or when the pack is 70% validated, whichever comes first.
-Retailers pay for online tickets each Wednesday for balances due through the previous Saturday.
-The retailers' accounts receivable is net of allowance for uncollectible in the amount of \$29,095.
+Retailers pay for on-line tickets each Wednesday for balances due through the previous Saturday.
+The retailers' accounts receivable is net of allowance for uncollectible in the amount of \$43,493.

 Accounts Receivable

-Retailers (net) \$ 6,186,817
+Retailers (net) \$ 6,454,532

-Other 1,324
+Other 4,128

-Total \$ 6,188,141
+Total \$ 6,458,660